A PANDEMIC CALLS TIME OUT

-Fifty years after it was a “pipe dream” in the minds of Wal Gourlie and Frank Hawkins, Balmain DFC had made it through half a century.
-From 3 teams, we’d grown to 218.
-From 48 players, we were now pushing 3000.
-From a “boy’s club”, we were now seeing a phenomenal growth in female participation.
+Fifty years after it was just a “pipe dream” in the minds of founders Wal Gourlie and Frank Hawkins, Balmain DFC had made it through half a century.
+From three teams, we’ve grown to 218.
+From 48 players, we are now pushing 3000.
+From a “boys club”, we are now seeing a phenomenal growth in female participation.
 In 2021, a third of the club’s players are women and girls.
 There is a lot to celebrate, a lot to look back on, and a lot to look forward to.

 We had plans to make 2020 a big year for our club community – where we could get together and remember our rich history.
 Of course, the uncertainties of COVID-19 hamstrung these hopes.
 With the help of a grant, however, we were able to take the opportunity to look back, gather information and share with you what we found in this website.
 We hope old and new members are encouraged to share their stories, too.

 We can’t wait to continue our journey as a club and share our love of football with players, families, volunteers and our beautiful Inner West community.